RadialDevGroup/ombudsman/guides/story_writing.md

 ## Efficient use of a story-tracking tool.
 ### Include the As a ...
 I want .., so that ...
-Make sure to identify the persona, need, and reason in the story, Sprint.ly automatically shortens this to the 'I want' portion for you, but in pivotal, you should use the *description* to record this information and put only the 'I want' or a short description in the title field to ease reference to the story.
+Make sure to identify the persona, need, and reason in the story, Sprint.ly automatically shortens this to the 'I want' portion for you, but in Pivotal Tracker, you should use the *description* to record this information and put only the 'I want' or a short description in the title field to ease reference to the story.

 ### Break up stories